Health and Safety

 Get to know the Title IX resources at Hamline and for more information about Health and Safety, see the Student Handbook.

-You are subject to Hamline’s Alcohol and Illegal Drug Use Policy while participating in a study away or study abroad program.
+You are subject to Hamline’s Alcohol and Illegal Drug Use Policy (Google Doc) while participating in a study away or study abroad program.

 - Enjoy your time abroad, but do so responsibly.
 Follow all country rules, as well as Hamline’s and the program’s.